shimakhs/shimakhs/README.md

 ## 👩‍💻About Me
 👁️ I work on applying AI to medical imaging, particularly OCT-based analysis for neurological diseases such as multiple sclerosis (MS).
-🤓 I am a Biomedical Engineer, focused on machine learning and deep learning for clinical image analysis.
+🤓 I hold a PhD in Biomedical Engineering, focused on machine learning and deep learning for clinical image analysis.
 🌱 My skillset is centered on computer vision and ML/DL, and I’m currently expanding toward building robust, real-world AI systems.
 🧪 I have experience with multi-center clinical datasets (Germany, USA, Middle East) and industrial computer vision applications.
 🗣️ Languages: English (Fluent), German (A2 – Improving), Persian (Native)